 β Lacertae (Beta Lacertae)

 Beta Lacertae is only the fourth brightest star in the constellation.
-It has a visual magnitude of 4.43 and is approximately 170 light years distant fom the Sun.
+It has a visual magnitude of 4.43 and is approximately 170 light years distant from the Sun.

 The brightest flare from the star was recorded by NASA in April 2008.
 It was thousands of times more powerful than the largest recorded flare coming from the Sun.

-The planet is similar to Jupiter in size and exhibits an extremely low density.
+The planet is similar to Jupiter in size and exhibits an exceptionally low density.